Overview of Illinois Colleges & Schools

 Public Universities & Colleges

-There are twelve public 4-year state universities and colleges in Illinois.
+There are zero public 4-year state universities and colleges in Illinois.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Illinois.

 Private Universities & Colleges

-In Illinois there are fifty-eight accredited private four-year colleges.
+In Illinois there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Illinois.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Illinois" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Illinois.

 Liberal Arts Colleges

-Illinois has eight accredited liberal arts colleges.
+Illinois has zero accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Illinois.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately forty-two such colleges in Illinois located throughout the state.
+There are approximately zero such colleges in Illinois located throughout the state.
 See a full list of Christian colleges in Illinois along with program and tuition information.

 Browse Schools by Career in Illinois